If you’re looking for how to answer leadership interview questions, then this article is for you.

 Saying you’ve never failed won’t make you sound like a good leader; it’ll make you sound fake.
 So that’s NOT what to say here.

-This question is another chance to brag about yourself and is not the time to be humble or say, “I don’t know, shouldn’t you be deciding that?”
+This is not the time to be overly shy/humble and say, “I don’t know, shouldn’t you be deciding that?”

 You want to give a strong answer here and name something specific that you feel makes you uniquely qualified to succeed in this position.